HydroSysPotsdam/Forester/README.md

 be streamlined to the user's requirements and offer a wide variety of insightful techniques.
 Forester improves on the often inadequate transparency, interpretability, and explainability of the underlying models.

+Further information can be found in the description document within the repository.

 ## Testing
 Thank you so much for considering to test Forester.
 It would really help a lot!